aptos-labs/aptos-core/developer-docs-site/docs/guides/system-integrators-guide.md

 The storage service on a node employs two forms of pruning that erase data from nodes:

-1. state, and
+* state
-2. events, transactions, and everything else.
+* events, transactions, and everything else

 While either of these may be disabled, storing the state versions is not particularly sustainable.

-Events and transactions pruning can be disabled via setting the [`enable_ledger_pruner`](https://github.com/aptos-labs/aptos-core/blob/cf0bc2e4031a843cdc0c04e70b3f7cd92666afcf/config/src/config/storage_config.rs#L141)) to `false`.
-This will be default behavior in Mainnet.
+Events and transactions pruning can be disabled via setting the [`enable_ledger_pruner`](https://github.com/aptos-labs/aptos-core/blob/cf0bc2e4031a843cdc0c04e70b3f7cd92666afcf/config/src/config/storage_config.rs#L141) to `false`.
+This is default behavior in Mainnet.
 In the near future, Aptos will provide indexers that mitigate the need to directly query from a node.

-The REST API contains the following useful APIs for querying transactions and events:
+The REST API offers querying transactions and events in these ways:

 * [Transactions for an account](https://fullnode.devnet.aptoslabs.com/v1/spec#/operations/get_account_transactions)
 * [Transactions by version](https://fullnode.devnet.aptoslabs.com/v1/spec#/operations/get_transaction_by_version)